Bitcoin in Dubai & UAE

 Under the ambitious UAE Blockchain Strategy 2021 announced in April 2018, the region intends to become the world’s first “government on the blockchain”, with half of federal transactions made via cryptocurrency by the aforementioned date.
 In July of 2021, Dubai’s state-operated Emirates NBD bank and the Department of Economic Development launched a KYC (Know Your Customer) platform based on blockchain technology.
 This system already has hundreds of participating companies and promises to speed up all kinds of financial processes within the country.

-As part of the Crown Prince of Dubai’s Dubai Blockchain Strategy announced in 2016, a multitude a blockchain-based initiatives have been launched.
+As part of the Crown Prince of Dubai’s Dubai Blockchain Strategy announced in 2016, a multitude of blockchain-based initiatives have been launched.
 These initiatives aim to improve governmental efficiency, legal processes, public happiness, and the ease of doing business.
 These ventures include:

 Bitcoin is Considered Halaal under Sharia Law